Choosing the Right Tool for Fragile Loads

 Leverage Vacuum Lifting for Delicate Loads

 Vacuum lifting systems are indispensable for handling polished stainless steel, aluminium, and other non-magnetic materials without damage.
-Their ability to grip a wide range of shapes and finishes makes them versatile, but only when properly trained and maintained.
+Their ability to grip a wide range of shapes and finishes makes them versatile, but only when properly maintained and operated by trained personnel.
 A vacuum lifter relies on clean, non-porous surfaces, a continuous source of negative pressure, and well-maintained pads and valves; neglect any one of these, and the system can fail.
 By following manufacturer maintenance schedules, monitoring vacuum gauges, and training operators to respond to seal loss, you can confidently use vacuum lifters to improve productivity and reduce the risk of scratches or dropped loads.
-Permadur’s specialists can help you evaluate your materials, select the right vacuum frame, and establish a maintenance program that suits your operations.
-Invest in vacuum lifting to handle delicate loads with confidence.